Function Reference

 rangestringA1 notation of the range.
 Accepts array literal for multiple ranges.

-colorFromCellstringA1 notation of the reference cell for color comparison.
+colorFromCellstringA1 notation of the reference cell for color comparison, e.g. "B1" — or a hex color string, e.g. "#46bdc6"

 colorTypestring"fc" = font color, "bg" = background color